-The Top 10 Internet Shopping Sites in 2018
+The Top 10 Internet Shopping Sites in 2019

 The Biggest Online Retailers in the U.S., According to SimilarWeb

 Since it was founded in 1996, Amazon.com has become known as the go-to online retailer for almost anything, from books, toys, clothes and shoes to food, furniture and other household items.
 For a recurring fee, its Prime membership offers free two-day shipping on most purchases, as well as the ability to stream music, movies, and other media, as well as other perks.
-The Amazon website gets an average of about 1.87 billion visits per month.

 Target has affectionately been referred to as “Tar-zhay” since the first brick-and-mortar department store opened in 1962, but the retailer didn’t have an internet presence until it launched Target.com in 1999.
 Since then, it has won awards for its mobile app and introduced Cartwheel, a mobile digital coupon app developed with Facebook.
-The Target website gets an average of about 117.4 million visits per month.

 Part of The Alibaba Group, AliExpress.com launched in 2009 to help small Chinese exporters, manufacturers, and entrepreneurs sell their goods internationally.
 Rather than identifying as an online store, the company sees itself as an online platform that connects sellers and consumers.
 The site offers a wide range of goods, from wholesale electronics to clothing and supplies for the home and garden.
-The AliExpress website gets an average of about 43.3 million visits per month.